9 FAM 402.10

 9 FAM 402.10-9(A) (U) Effect of an Approved Petition on Visa Adjudication

 b.
-(U) You must suspend action on an alien’s application and submit a report to the approving DHS office if you know or have reason to believe that an alien applying for a visa under INA 101(a)(15)(H) is not entitled to the classification as approved.
+(U) You must suspend action on an application and submit a report to the approving DHS office if you know or have reason to believe that an applicant applying for a visa under INA 101(a)(15)(H) is not entitled to the classification as approved.
 For more information on refusing H visas see 9 FAM 601.13.

 9 FAM 402.10-9(B) (U) Verifying Petition Approval